Rattan Folding Electric Bike Review

 To turn the Rattan Folding on, the key must be inserted in the battery and turned to the On position.
 Next, you press the power button on the controls to turn on the power to the display.
 The controls have + and - buttons that are used to shift up and down through the motor's 5 output levels.
 Pressing and holding the - button also engages the bike's walk mode when you are off the bike.
 These buttons are also used to make adjustments to the bike's settings, like measurement units or speed limit, and detailed display instructions can be found on the Rattan website.
 On the side of the control unit, there are two additional buttons, one of which turns on the bike's lights, and the other scrolls through the options on the data field at the bottom of the screen.

 A twist throttle is integrated into the right grip.
 Twisting it engages the throttle to propel you and the bike forward without the need to pedal.
-The bike's throttle power correlates to the assist setting of the bike, with more power in the higher settings, and vice versa.
+The bike's throttle power correlates to the assist setting of the bike, with more power in the higher settings and vice versa.
 The rider can also modulate the power depending on how far they twist the throttle.
-The Rattan Folding also has a slick cruise control feature that is engaged by twisting and holding the throttle for five seconds.
-Once cruise control is engaged it delivers power consistently until the brakes are applied.
+The Rattan Folding also has a slick cruise control feature engaged by twisting and holding the throttle for five seconds.
+Once cruise control is engaged, it delivers power consistently until the brakes are applied.

 Assembly

 The Rattan comes in a bike box in its collapsed, folded position.
 Because the bike weighs 58 lbs, this box is still quite heavy, and removing the bike from it is easiest with two people.
 To protect the bike from shipping damage, Rattan takes an innovative approach by encasing the bike in a stiff spray foam within the box.
-To do this, they place the folded bike in a large plastic bag with a second plastic bag around that.
-The bike is then placed in the box and the hardening foam is sprayed between the outer and inner bags.
+To do this, they place the folded bike in a large plastic bag with a second plastic bag around it.
+The bike is then placed in the box, and the hardening foam is sprayed between the outer and inner bags.
 When the foam hardens, it creates a great protective barrier for the bike and prevents it from moving around within the box.
-Unfortunately, our bike tore a small hole in the inner bag and a small amount of the spray foam leaked inside and stuck to part of the frame and the cranks.
-While it is easy enough to remove the hardened foam from the bike, it leaves an ugly residue that is nearly impossible to get off.
+Unfortunately, our bike tore a small hole in the inner bag, and a small amount of the spray foam leaked inside and stuck to part of the frame and the cranks.
+While removing the hardened foam from the bike is easy enough, it leaves an ugly residue that is nearly impossible to get off.
 So, our bike wasn't damaged from shipping, but it ended up with a less-than-perfect appearance from its protective packaging.
-We assume this isn't a common occurrence, but notable nonetheless.
+We assume this isn't common, but it is notable nonetheless.

 Should You Buy the Rattan Folding?

 The Rattan Folding is a convenient folding e-bike with a great distance range.
-This reasonably priced bike comes with a wealth of user-friendly features, plus it conveniently folds down to a compact size for storage or transport.
-This Class 3 model easily zips along at 25 mph using pedal assist and can be configured as Class 2 depending on your preferences.
-If you're looking for an affordable folding electric bike with a solid range, this is an option worthy of consideration.
+This reasonably priced bike has a wealth of user-friendly features, and it conveniently folds down to a compact size for storage or transport.
+This Class 3 model easily zips along at 25 mph using pedal assist and can be configured as Class 2, depending on your preferences.
+If you're looking for an affordable folding electric bike with a solid range, this option is worthy of consideration.

 What Other Folding Electric Bikes Should You Consider?

-The Rattan Folding is a pretty good value viewed on its own, but for an even more affordable folding e-bike, we really like the Lectric XP Step-Thru 2.0.
-Its range isn't as good as the Rattan, but overall we feel it is a better bike.
-The Lectric has a better ride, power, and interface, and is the bike we would choose ahead of the Rattan.
+The Rattan Folding is a pretty good value viewed on its own, but for an even more affordable folding e-bike, we really like the Lectric XP Step-Thru 3.0.
+Its range isn't as good as the Rattan, but overall,l we feel it is a better bike.
+The Lectric has a better ride, power, and interface and is the bike we would choose ahead of the Rattan.